brandonscript/tinta/README.md

 # You can change this with the sep arg:
 Tinta().pink('Unicorns are soft, and', sep="").bold('very').normal('kind.').print()
 # prints: Unicorns are soft,andvery kind.

+# Tinta will also try and fix common punctuation issues that can occur when segments are joined together:
+Tinta().pink('Unicorns are soft, and').purple(", you know,").bold('very').normal(', very, kind.').print()
+# With smart fixing disabled, this would normally print:
+# > Unicorns are soft, and , you know, very , very, kind.

+# But with smart fixing enabled, it prints correctly:
+# > Unicorns are soft, and, you know, very, very, kind.

+# This is turned on by default, but you can disable this by setting TINTA_SMART_FIX_PUNCTUATION to `false` in your environment.
 ```

 You can run the examples in the `examples/` directory to see more: